 A 14-day, small group birdwatching tour to Costa Rica

-Costa Rica Birding Tours with Limosa Holidays: Taking advantage of British Airways nonstop flights to San José, our Classic Costa Rica birding tour visits a selection of the country's finest wildlife sites - La Selva, Rancho Naturalista, Tapanti, Savegre and Villa Lapas - and is simply crammed with great birding.
-Join our Latin America specialist Colin Bushell for a trip that's got everything - from Sunbittern and Scarlet Macaw to Volcano Junco and Resplendent Quetzal - on a journey that will take you from the Caribbean lowlands and cloud-forested volcanoes to the coastal mangroves of the Pacific shore.
-Featuring some excellent new sites for 2020 and beyond, our Costa Rica bird tour is simply too good to miss!
+Costa Rica Birding Tours with Limosa Holidays: Taking advantage of the British Airways nonstop flight to San José, our Classic Costa Rica birding tour visits a selection of the country's finest wildlife sites including La Selva, Rancho Naturalista, Tapanti, Savegre and Villa Lapas and is simply crammed with great birding.

 Tour Dates & Prices

 Thu 1st February 2024

 Tour Cost: 14 Days from £4595 excluding flights